razshare/frizzante-docs/docs/sessions.md

 )
 ```

-Function `frz.SessionStart()` always succeeds and it always returns three functions, get, set and unset.
+`frz.SessionStart()` always succeeds and it always returns three functions, get, set and unset.

 !!! note
     The reason `frz.SessionStart()` always succeeds is because it will automatically create a new session if none is found.
 The new session does **not** retain any data from the previous session.